 How to Work Effectively and Efficiently: 14 Work Strategies

 - Working efficiently refers to producing a result in a way that consumes the least time, effort, and resources.
-For example, imagine you usually spend 4 hours on preparing a strategy report.
-If you suddenly manage to prepare the same report in 3 hours then that means you are more efficient.
+For example, imagine you usually spend 4 hours on preparing an update report.
+If you suddenly manage to prepare the same report in 3 hours then you have increased your efficiency.

 - Working effectively focuses on the ability for the outcome to reach its goal.
-For example think of two employees working in sales.
-They both have the same amount workload and perform the same tasks, but one outperforms the other by 20%.
-We can then conclude that the employee with the high performance is more effective at their job.
+For example, think of two employees working in sales.
+Both have the same workload and perform the same tasks, but one outperforms the other by 20%.
+We can then conclude that the employee with higher performance is more effective.

-Now that you know more about the difference between being effective and efficient, we have separated the 14 strategies into three buckets:
+Now that you know the difference between being effective and efficient, you can start implementing strategies to tackle efficiency, effectiveness, or both simultaneously!

 4 work strategies to maximize your efficiency